 There are several ways to know if you’re making progress.
 For example, maybe the weight you’re lifting seems easier, you can do more reps, or your runs seem effortless when they were once difficult.
 Look for even the smallest wins, which add up over time to big gains.

-How long does it take to see progress from working out every day?
+How long does it take to see changes in your body from working out?

-Around two weeks, you should see a pick-up in your energy levels and moods.
-You may even be adopting better behaviors and habits.
+On average, with about two weeks of consistent training, you should start to see or feel a pick-up in your energy levels and moods.
+You may even begin adopting better behaviors and habits.
 By six to 10 weeks, you may start to notice physical changes as well.

 How long should a workout take to see progress?